 One day at a WordCamp someone ask why proper theme inheritance is not possible in WordPress.
 It was my first WordCamp and I was a bit flashed because days before I found out that it can – very clean and simple.
 This is the story how neat and simple theme inheritance will be revived.
 Read the more up to date and famous one afterwards!

-Everything cool and wrong about upcoming WordPress 4.7Open in new tab for later“It is could be so easy but… WordPress” was the phrase and a bit of laughter.
+WordPress 4.7: Custom bulk actions, Theme inheritance and moreOpen in new tab for later“It is could be so easy but… WordPress” was the phrase and a bit of laughter.
 So I immediately told where I found it in the core, why I got there and that WordPress is just an unread thing with plenty of solutions for all of that.

 I knew he was wrong because I blogged about it in German already.
 Nowadays while some theme developer do really great themes I feel the need to write again in englishImagine you are up to write a child- or parent-theme for WordPress and want to have/use inheritance.
 It is great to just create a file in the child-theme and the parent will use this instead of his own.
 Even better when the effort is only the replacement of “get_template_directory” with another function.
 Read on to know what WordPress can do that no one doesn’t seem to know about.

 There is theme inheritance in WordPress